CrimsonTautology/sm-gungame-fof/README.md

 Download the latest [release](https://github.com/CrimsonTautology/sm-gungame-fof/releases/latest) and copy the contents of `addons` to your server's `addons` directory.

 SteamWorks extension is also required for the server to run correctly.
 Get the latest build for either windows or linux here: https://users.alliedmods.net/~kyles/builds/SteamWorks/.
-Again, copy the contents of `addons` to youyr servers `addons` directory.
+Again, copy the contents of `addons` to your servers `addons` directory.

 It is recommended to restart your server after installing.